-We present the projects by the Kyambogo community which include the staff and the students and collaborations with our national and international partners.
+We present projects by staff and students of Kyambogo University and the students and collaborations with our national and international partners.
 Some of these projects are listed below.

 - Human resource development at PhD and Masters level education

 - Development of web-page on Sensory impairments (Visual, Hearing, and Deafblind)

 - Research in sensory impairments through Postdoctoral scholarships

 Technology can increase access to education for children with disabilities – Higher Education and Multimedia in Special Needs Education and Rehabilitation